Joshilaay: Production

 The film was mostly directed by Shekhar Kapur, but he left before completion due to differences with the producer.
-Kapur had initially planned to cast Kamal Haasan in the two role of Karan, but later opted for Anil Kapoor.
-Sibte Hasan Rizvi took over and completed the film.
+Kapur had initially planned to cast Kamal Haasan in the role of Karan, but later opted for Anil Kapoor.
+After Kapur’s departure, Sibte Hasan Rizvi took over and completed the film.
 The film was shot on location in Leh and Ladakh.

 Music and soundtrack

 R. D. Burman composed the music for the film and the lyrics of the songs were penned by Javed Akhtar.